TechDocsStudio/biel-docs/docs/installation/confluence.md

 ---
 sidebar_label: Confluence
-description: Add an AI chatbot to your Confluence pages with this step-by-step guide.
+description: Add an AI chatbot or AI search widget to your Confluence pages with this step-by-step guide.
 ---

 # Ask AI chatbot widget for Confluence

-Add an AI chatbot to your Confluence space using Biel.ai's web components.
-The integration works with Confluence Cloud and can be added space-wide using custom HTML configuration.
+Add an [AI chatbot](https://biel.ai) or [AI search widget](https://biel.ai/ai-search-for-docs) to your Confluence space using Biel.ai's web components.

-This guide shows you how to add the chat widget to all pages in your Confluence space.

 ## Prerequisites

-Before starting, ensure you have:
 - A **Biel.ai account**.
 If you don't have one, [sign up for free](https://app.biel.ai/accounts/signup/).
 - **A project created in your Biel.ai dashboard**.
 Follow the [Quickstart guide](../quickstart.md) to create one.
 - **A Confluence Cloud instance**.